vinisman/bbctl/README.md

 # bbctl

-**bbctl** is a CLI tool for managing repositories and automation in **Bitbucket Server / Data Center** environments.
+**bbctl** is a CLI tool for managing repositories, projects, and users in **Bitbucket Server / Data Center** environments.
-It provides streamlined support for creating, deleting, updating, and retrieving information about projects and repositories.
+It provides streamlined support for creating, deleting, updating, and retrieving information about projects, repositories, and users.

 ## ✨ Features

-- Manage multiple repositories and multiple projects
+- Manage multiple repositories, projects, and users
 - Retrieve additional repository information using a manifest file from the root of the repository
 - Parallel processing for high-performance bulk operations
 - YAML/JSON output for full GitOps compatibility
 - Easy configuration via `.env` file
 - Support reading YAML/JSON from stdin (`-`) for all relevant commands
 - Unified project file format across all project operations
+- User management with secure password handling

 ## Configuration
 Add a `.env` properties file as shown below, or provide configuration via command-line flags.